The Ice Princess (novel): Publication

+The book was translated as The Ice Princess by American translator Steven T. Murray and published in the UK by HarperCollins in 2008.
+It was published in the US in June 2010 by Free Press and Pegasus, and has been reprinted several times since.

 Critical reception

 Publishers Weekly review reflects that in her first novel, "Läckberg skillfully details how horrific secrets are never completely buried and how silence can kill the soul."
-Kirkus Reviews notes that the novel turns up "the sordidness of the wealthy, the appalling effects of child abuse and the general mayhem that ensues whenever cabin fever sets in."
+Kirkus Reviews notes that the novel turns up "the sordidness of the wealthy, the appalling effects of child abuse and the general mayhem that ensues whenever cabin fever sets in".

+The Ice Princess was listed in Time magazine's 2023 "The 100 Best Mystery and Thriller Books".